coudrew/ccwc/README.md

 A Kotlin implementation of the wc *nix command line tool

 ### Completed
-* Step 1 - 5 code and test
+* Step 1 - final code and test
 ### ToDo
-* Final Step
 * document